 5. Dialogic Teaching

-Dialogic teaching (Alexander, 2020) uses real conversation to boost learner understanding.
-Teachers and learners partner, avoiding simple rote reading.
+Dialogic teaching (Alexander, 2020) uses real conversation to help learners understand.
+Teachers and learners work together, instead of relying on simple rote reading.
 This encourages more engagement.

 What happens in practice: During a history lesson on the Industrial Revolution, a learner asks, "Didn't people mind moving to cities?"
 The teacher says, "That's a great question.
 What do you think?
 What would you have missed about farm life?"
 Learners reason through trade-offs rather than receiving a summary.